Challenges with CDI and Customer Segmentation

 There are several challenges along the road, however, that can make it hard to ascertain a customer overview or segment, or achieve the insights needed for better business decisions.
 For very large sets of data, customer segmentation analysis can be a slow and very difficult process using complex and costly platforms.
 It may expose sensitive data that requires specific, integrated protection.
 Your current approach may also lack the audit trails from these processes that are needed for internal, and external, review.

-Going against massive, on-line (database), and flat-file sources of customer and transaction data, the Sort Control Language (SortCL program in the IRI Voracity platform or subset IRI CoSort product gives you the ability to simultaneously integrate and report results in distinct subsets, views, or filtered groups.
+Going against massive, flat-file and on-line (database / cloud CRM) sources of customer and transaction data, the Sort Control Language (SortCL) program in the IRI Voracity platform or subset IRI CoSort product gives you the ability to simultaneously integrate and report results on distinct subsets, views, or filtered groups.

 Powerful selection, de-duplication, sort, join, aggregation, and reformatting functions combine CDI, staging, and segmented reporting in the same job script and I/O pass.
 Create as many outputs as necessary based on specified conditions and in individually customized formats.

 Apply different selection criteria for customer segmentation, including: